biotechvana/VQS-haplotyper/README.md

 <!-- -->
   2. Quality assesment: to analyze samples' quality.
 <!-- -->
-  3. VQS-haplotyper: to obtain quasispecies present in the samples after applying quality, similarity and abundance filters.
+  3. VQS-haplotyper: to obtain quasispecies present in samples after applying quality, similarity and abundance filters.

 ## Dependencies <a name="dependencies"></a>